-The Manly Scenic Walkway is a stunning 19.5 km coastal walk that takes you from the Spit Bridge to Manly with a side-trip around Manly North Head.
+The Manly Scenic Walkway is a stunning 19.5 km coastal walk that takes you from the Spit Bridge to Manly with a side-trip around Manly’s North Head.

-Pack your gear and be mesmerised by sweeping Sydney Harbour and ocean views, picturesque bays and isolated inner harbour beaches as you conquer one of Sydney’s finest coastal walks.
+Pack your gear and be mesmerised by sweeping Sydney Harbour and ocean views, picturesque bays and isolated inner harbour beaches, as you’re going to conquer one of Sydney’s finest coastal walks.